eduNEXT/tutor-contrib-mfe-extensions/README.md

-# Experimental MFE extensions plugin for Tutor
+# MFE extensions plugin for Tutor

-This plugin is meant to be a collection of experimental changes to the tutor-mfe configuration.
-At the moment, it will be the testing ground for CDN support for MFEs.
+This plugin enhances the default MFE feature set with additional support CDN caching and hosting MFEs in paths instead of a dedicated subdomain.

 ## Compatibility Table